maserasgroup-repo/easiq_marcus/README.md

    pip install -e .
   ```

-2.2  Alternative: Manually Install Dependencies:
+2.2  Alternative, manually onstall dependencies:
-If you prefer not to use the .yml file, you can manually create a Conda environment and install the dependencies:
+If you prefer not to use the `.yml` file, you can manually create a Conda environment and install the dependencies:

   ```bash
    conda env create -name easiqm python=3.9